kevbaldwyn/sentry-auth/README.md

 # Introduction
 Sentry Auth is designed to be a drop in replacement for the native Laravel Auth system.
 It provides the same native API as the Auth class but also adds Sentry's own API to it natively.
-It also binds the Sentry User and Model APIs to your Eloquent Model, along with mapping the Laravel Hash API to Sentry's.
+It also binds the Sentry User and Group model APIs to your Eloquent Model, along with mapping the Laravel Hash API to Sentry's.

 ## Installation
 Add the following to your composer.json file